SGLC: Semantic Graph-Guided Coarse-Fine-Refine Full Loop Closing for LiDAR SLAM: Experimental Evaluation

 \subsection{Loop Pose Estimation}

-To validate the loop pose estimation performance, we follow Cattaneo~\etalcite{Cattaneo2022tro} and evaluate our approach on the sequences 00 and 08 of the KITTI dataset, sequences 0002 and 0009 of the KITTI-360 dataset.
+To validate the loop pose estimation performance, we follow Cattaneo~\etalcite{Cattaneo2022tro} and evaluate our approach on the KITTI sequences 00 and 08 and KITTI-360 sequences 0002 and 0009.
 To keep consistent with them, we choose the loop closure samples when the distance is within 4\,m.
-Additionally, we also select the more challenging closed-loop pairs with low overlap for testing.
+Additionally, we also select the more challenging loop pairs with overlap rate beyond 0.3 for testing.

-\textbf{Metric.} We apply three evaluation metrics for comparisons: (i) Registration Recall (RR): represents the percentage of successful alignment. (ii) Relative Translation Error (RTE), the Euclidean distance between the ground truth and estimated poses. (iii) Relative Yaw Error (RYE), the yaw angle difference between the ground truth and estimated poses.
-Two scans are regarded as a successful registration when the RTE and RYE are below 2\,m and 5$^\circ$, respectively.
+\textbf{Metric.} (i) Registration Recall (RR), represents the percentage of successful alignment. (ii) Relative Translation Error (RTE), the Euclidean distance between the ground truth and estimated poses. \difffirst{(iii) Relative Rotation Error (RRE), the rotation angle difference between the ground truth and estimated poses.} Two scans are regarded as a successful registration when the RTE and RRE are below 2\,m and 5$^\circ$, respectively.

 \textbf{Baselines.} The baseline methods for comparison mainly include 6-DoF pose estimation methods BoW3D~\cite{Cui2022ralO} and LCDNet~\cite{Cattaneo2022tro}.
 LCDNet is available in two version: LCDNet (fast) utilizes an unbalanced optimal transport (UOT)-based head to estimate relative pose while LCDNet replaces the head by a RANSAC estimator.